 He is a more ardent baseball fan though, than bicyclist, calling himself a dilettante despite two coast-to-coast rides and a few others, including the length of Vietnam with a group of sixty.
 His baseball-consciousness is highly evident in his bicycle book, with repeated mentions of the game.
 He times his three-month ride to arrive back in New York in time for the World Series.
 Not once though does he mention biking in his umpire book.
 One of his nearly forty mentions of baseball in his biking book is the movie "Moneyball," which he didn't think was particularly baseball savvy.
 The movie mentions, from "Planet of the Apes" to "Psycho," actually outnumber his baseball mentions.
 One of them is the comment after a hard climb in the heat, that he'd like nothing more than to disappear into an air-conditioned movie theater.

-He didn't take up bicycling until after his second knee operation when his doctor told him to say goodbye to his basketball or softball playing.
-Despite a number of significant bicycle trips he laments he's not very good maintaining his bike.
+He didn't take up bicycling until after his second knee operation when his doctor told him to say goodbye to his basketball and softball playing days.
+Despite a number of significant bicycle trips, he laments he's not very good at maintaining his bike.
 He replaces his chain three times on his trip, paying a mechanic to do it each time.
 He describes himself as being capable of sensing when something is wrong with his bicycle, but rarely capable of fixing it.
 His bike terminology isn't always that of someone fully versed in the lexicon.
 He refers to the bags on his bike as saddlebags, rather than panniers.
 He is traveling with two on the back and no "front wheel bags," not how any veteran cyclist would phrase it.
 He refers to the bicycle touring website crazyguyonabike.com as crazyoldguyonabike.com.

 When he lists the components on his new $8000 bike, he doesn't give the all-important number of teeth on his chain rings, just those on his cassette, an 11-28, which he redundantly refers to as a "rear cassette."
 He only test rode his new bike 65 miles before he flew out to Oregon to begin his trip.
-Early on he realizes his cassette isn't adequate for the climbs, some of which he has had to walk, and replaces it.
+Early on he realizes his cassette isn't adequate for the climbs, some of which he has to walk, and replaces it.
 He also has to replace his saddle after 1,600 miles of discomfort.

 He makes it easy for casual and non-cyclists to relate to him, portraying himself as an every-man without overly glorifying his ride.
 He only averages fifty miles a day and stays in a hotel every night and occasionally the home of a friend or a reader of his Times coverage.
 One was an ardent cyclist who had celebrated his 50th birthday by riding fifty miles in all fifty states.